Personal Commentary

 The first was A Skin Too Few, chronicling the brief career and death of Nick Drake, a British singer/songwriter of the early 1970s.
 He only record three albums.
 None of them were successful.
 His music did not fit into the acoustic folk tradition of that time, and his lack of audience exacerbated his history of depression.
 In November of 1974 he died of an overdose of antidepressants.
 It was ruled a suicide.
 He was 26 years old.
 A familiar story in many respects, but the music in the documentary made me pay attention.

 I purchased all three of his records – Five Leaves Left (1969), Bryter Layter (1970) and Pink Moon (1972).
 There is a depth to the words and music of these recordings, and a powerful virtuosity to the acoustic guitar.
 It is easy to see why Drake was difficult to categorize and promote in the early ’70s.
 It is hard to categorize him today, a Cat Stevens with a much more complex imagery, perhaps.
 I was certainly never aware of him during his lifetime.
 In 2000, a renewed interest in his music was sparked with the use of Pink Moon in a Volkswagen commercial.
-That song is often the first sited when mentioning Drake’s music, and it is beautifully melodic bit of song, but it was his second album, Bryter Layter, that hooked me.
+That song is often the first sited when mentioning Drake’s music, and it is a beautifully melodic bit of song, but it was his second album, Bryter Layter, that hooked me.
 I had heard the song Fly from this record before, from the the soundtrack of The Royal Tenenbaums.
 And like that song, this album features a much fuller instrumentation with Drake’s voice floating high above and his intricate guitar anchoring every song.

 I have since acquired posthumous releases like Made to Love Magic and Family Tree.
 They are uneven, but still contain glimpses of brilliance.
 The somber home recordings found on Family Tree are particularly haunting in their often desperate lyrics, considering the nature of Drake’s death.

 The Drake documentary attuned me to other such fare, and it was not long after that I saw The Future is Unwritten.
 It is the story of Joe Strummer, founder of The Clash.
 I was not drawn to this because of Strummer’s association with The Clash.
 I was never drawn to the punk bands of the late ’70s and early ’80s.
 The music seemed too one dimensional, almost without subtlety and always angry.
-Many of my peers raved about London Calling, by my interest in The Clash ended with Should I Stay or Should I Go and Train in Vain.
+Many of my peers raved about London Calling, but my interest in The Clash ended with Should I Stay or Should I Go and Train in Vain.

 No, what drew me in was the music Strummer made after The Clash, particularly with The Mescaleros.
 This oeuvre includes only four albums, the last released posthumously, following his death from an undiagnosed congenital heart defect in December of 2002 at the age of 50.
 I was also very interested by the songs Strummer identified as influences in the documentary.
 Songs like Crawfish by Elvis Presley and Corrina, Corrina by Bob Dylan.